 Smart bar snacks like sesame-beef short-rib and chilli poppers set the scene.
 Burgers are the perfect size to eat with your hands; they’re a must with truffle-parmesan fries or onion rings.
 End on churros with chocolate sauce or banoffee mess.

 1890 House Sushi and Grill (Observatory)

-Active Sushi (Hudson Street) – Best Asian Eatery – highly commended
+Active Sushi (Hudson Street) – Best Asian Eatery: winner for Western Cape

-Fresh, creative sushi combinations are complemented by happy and helpful service.
-Value for money and well-made sushi is what keeps diners coming back for more.
+Fresh, creative sushi combinations are complemented by fast, happy and helpful service.
+Value for money and well-made sushi are what keeps diners happy.